little-red-rover/lrr-docs/docs/software_installation.md

 # Software Installation

 This tutorial will take you through the first time software setup for your rover.
-It should take around one hour.
+It will require 15 minutes of active time and 45 minutes for downloading / building.

 ## Dependencies